What is ADSL? Despite being the UK's most popular form of internet connection, most people don't know what it stands for — or how it works.

 ADSL broadband is a connection provided over home telephone lines.
-BT owns the UK's landline infrastructure, so when you have an ADSL connection you need to rent your phone line from BT.
+Openreach owns the UK's landline infrastructure, so when you have an ADSL connection, you need to rent your phone line from Openreach.
 If you already have an existing phone line, the broadband is added onto the package.

-ADSL packages can be sold by providers other than BT through a process known as local loop unbundling (LLU).
-This means that a secondary provider, for example Be or TalkTalk, put their own software in the telephone exchanges and rent line and exchange space from BT.
+Openreach was previously owned by BT, but ADSL packages can be sold by providers other than BT through a process known as local loop unbundling (LLU).
+This means that a secondary provider, for example Plusnet or TalkTalk, put their own software in the telephone exchanges and rent line and exchange space from Openreach.

-ADSL provides a good quality, reliable connection, but if you live far away from your telephone exchange, or if the cable has degraded, then speeds can drop dramatically.
+Although not as fast as fibre broadband, ADSL provides a high-quality, reliable connection.
+But if you live far away from your telephone exchange, or if the cable has degraded, then speeds can drop dramatically.

 How does ADSL broadband work?

-- When ADSL broadband is installed a microfilter is plugged into your phone connection.
+When ADSL broadband is installed, a microfilter is plugged into your phone connection.
 This separates the frequency of your phone line from that of your broadband connection.
-It is this that allows you to surf the web while chatting on the phone.
+It's this device that allows you to surf the web while chatting on the phone.

 Alternatives to ADSL

 Not interested in having a home telephone line at home?
 Don't want to pay line rental every month?
 The following options may be better alternatives for you to consider: